Rights and responsibilities for landlords and renters

 Everyone deserves to live in a warm home.

 Tenants have rights and responsibilities too.
-See: Private renting: Your rights and responsibilities | GOV.UK.
+See Private renting: Your rights and responsibilities and Renters' Rights Act.

-Minimum Energy Efficiency (MEES)
+Minimum Energy Efficiency (MEES) is changing

-If you think your property is in poor condition or does not meet the Minimum Energy Efficiency Standard (MEES), contact your council’s local housing office.
+If you think your property is in poor condition or does not meet the minimum standard, contact your council’s local housing office.

 Damp and mould